 This model involves partnering with an IoT platform vendor (e.g. Microsoft, IBM, GE, etc.) who has a lab to help your organization build out Applications.
 This model includes having a hybrid model of either part-time or full-time dedicated resources who work very closely with the IoT vendor resources.

 The vendor IoT lab provides most of the infrastructure and processes.
 You access the lab remotely or physically through the vendor facility.
 Your specific access method will differ depending on the level of engagement and the stage of the Applications build-out process.
 This model assumes that the vendor provides a significant portion of the expertise and resources.

 One major disadvantage with this model is that you’re locked into the vendor’s solution ecosystem suite with limited options to test alternative products that may be a better fit.
 It’s also likely that you may have to use their preferred resources and/or integration partners for downstream implementation efforts.

 This model involves partnering with an independent IoT Lab vendor who isn’t a solutions vendor.
 This approach provides the advantages of the vendor IoT lab model with the flexibility to work with multiple vendor solutions that best fit your needs.

 The Independent IoT Lab vendor offers multiple solution models for you to choose from.
-They have a SME network with both breadth and depth to cover a variety of use cases.
-This is ideal for those organizations with very industry or solution specific use cases that the vendor labs may not have the capabilities for.
-This model assumes that the lab provides a significant portion of the resources, expertise, and the infrastructure.
+They have a SME network with both breadth and depth to cover a variety of Applications.
+This is ideal for those organizations with very industry or solution specific Applications that the vendor labs may not have the capabilities for.
+This model assumes that the lab provides a significant portion of the resources, expertise, and infrastructure.